nvillegas7/etl/airflow_project/README.md

 The ETL pipeline consists of the following tasks:

 ### Extractor:
-Extracts the raw data from the COVID-19 data source (e.g., Johns Hopkins CSSEGISandData/COVID-19).
+Extracts the raw data from the http data source.
 Fetches the daily reports and handles both flat and nested CSV file structures.

 ### Parser: